Sharp Analysis of a Simple Model for Random Forests: Random forests

-In general terms, a random forest is an estimator that is built from an ensemble of randomized base regression trees $\{f_n(\bx; \Theta_m,\calD_n) \}_{1 \leq m \leq M}$.
+In general terms, a random forest is a predictor that is built from an ensemble of randomized base regression trees $\{\widehat Y(\bx; \Theta_m,\calD_n) \}_{1 \leq m \leq M}$.
 The sequence $ \{\Theta_m\}_{1 \leq m\leq M} $ consists of i.i.d. realizations of a random variable $\Theta$, which governs the probabilistic mechanism that builds each tree.
 These individual random trees are aggregated to form the final output